ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 scripts that remap found entries on output to the right side value. ^testoutput accepts concepts so that the remap ability can be instantiated by script.

 Style is also optional
 and defaults to `earliest`.
-Other choices are all, best, and latest.
+Other choices are all, best, latest and tfidf.
 Earliest means stop running patterns and sentences as soon as you get a match.
-The makes the call faster and if your patterns are ordered best first, there is no incentive to try lower priority patterns or more sentences.
+This makes the call faster and if your patterns are ordered best first, there is no incentive to try lower priority patterns or more sentences.
 Latest is the opposite, presumes that the patterns are ordered worst first.
 In addition, last will not execute any patterns earlier than the already matching one once one has been found (since it cannot improve the result).